ikanishk/ikanishk/README.md

 ### Hi there 👋 You've reached the Sacred spot of Github
-- 📫 How to explore this (or contact me as they say on earth): ...
+- 📫 How to reach me:: ...
 LinkedIn: - https://www.linkedin.com/in/kanishk-pandey-67329418b/
+- 🌱 I’m currently learning ...
+Android Development, Web Development
 - ⚡ Fun fact: I'm Looking for a SDE role if u have to offer
+- 🤔 I’m looking for help with ...
+SDE internships

 <!--
 **ikanishk/ikanishk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.